raigiriviplav/LOGIC-QUEST/README.md

 Solve problems under increasing pressure.

 ### 🧱 Code Builder
-Arrange logic and instructions to construct a working solution.
+Arrange instructions and logic to construct a working solution.

 ---

-## ❤️ Challenge System
+# ❤️ Challenge System

-Each level uses a simple progression system:
+Each subtopic contains three levels:

 ### Level 1 — Understand
 Recognize and trace the concept.